yeboahnanaosei/fayasms/README.md

-# FayaSMS is a library that provides a simple interface to the [FayaSMS API]("https://www.fayasms.com/")
+# FayaSMS is a library that provides a simple interface to the <a href="https://www.fayasms.com" target="_blank" title="Go to FayaSMS's website">FayaSMS</a>

 This library allows you to interact with the FayaSMS API seamlessly in your PHP application.
-The API from [FayaSMS]("https://www.fayasms.com/") exposes endpoints that allow you to do several things like:
+The API from <a href="https://www.fayasms.com" target="_blank" title="Go to FayaSMS's website">FayaSMS</a> exposes endpoints that allow you to do several things like:
 - Sending SMS (single or bulk)
 - Checking your balance
 - Get an estimate on how much an sms will cost